Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-Find a good guitar teacher who puts you centre and helps you make the best of the limited time to “practice effectively”.
+Find a good guitar teacher who puts you in the centre and helps you make the best of the limited time to “practice effectively”.

 Alice R